Snowflake-Labs/sfquickstarts/site/sfguides/src/data_analysis_and_churn_prediction_using_snowflake_notebooks/data_analysis_and_churn_prediction_using_snowflake_notebooks.md

 <!-- ------------------------ -->
 ## Using Snowflake Notebooks
+Duration: 10

 ### Overview
-Duration: 10

 For this Quickstart, there are 2 Snowflake Notebooks and they need to be executed in order.
 Make sure to run the first Notebook fully before running the second Notebook.
-1. The first Snowflake Notebook [1_telco_churn_ingest_data.ipynb](https://github.com/Snowflake-Labs/sfguide-data-analysis-churn-prediction-in-snowflake-notebooks/blob/main/notebooks/1_telco_churn_ingest_data.ipynb) contains scripts for importing and exploring our data.
+1. The first Snowflake Notebook [1_telco_churn_ingest_data.ipynb](https://github.com/Snowflake-Labs/sfguide-data-analysis-churn-prediction-in-snowflake-notebooks/blob/main/notebooks/1_telco_churn_ingest_data.ipynb) contains scripts for importing and exploring our data
-2. The second Snowflake Notebook [2_telco_churn_ml_feature_engineering.ipynb](https://github.com/Snowflake-Labs/sfguide-data-analysis-churn-prediction-in-snowflake-notebooks/blob/main/notebooks/2_telco_churn_ml_feature_engineering.ipynb) contains scripts for feature engineering and model training to use in the Streamlit app within the Notebook.
+2. The second Snowflake Notebook [2_telco_churn_ml_feature_engineering.ipynb](https://github.com/Snowflake-Labs/sfguide-data-analysis-churn-prediction-in-snowflake-notebooks/blob/main/notebooks/2_telco_churn_ml_feature_engineering.ipynb) contains scripts for feature engineering and model training to use in the Streamlit app within the Notebook

 ### Import Snowflake Notebooks
-You will use [Snowsight](https://docs.snowflake.com/en/user-guide/ui-snowsight.html#), the Snowflake web interface, to create the Snowflake Notebooks by importing the Notebooks
+You will use [Snowsight](https://docs.snowflake.com/en/user-guide/ui-snowsight.html#), the Snowflake web interface, to create the Snowflake Notebooks by importing the Notebooks.
 1. Navigate to Notebooks in [Snowsight](https://docs.snowflake.com/en/user-guide/ui-snowsight.html#) by clicking on `Projects` `->` `Notebook`

 2. Switch Role to `CHURN_DATA_SCIENTIST`